Can One Car Seat Do It All? What You Need to Know About All-in-One Seats

 What Is an All-in-One Car Seat?

-An all-in-one car seat is a convertible car seat that’s designed to work from the newborn days all the way through the big kid years.
+An all-in-one car seat is a convertible car seat designed to work from the newborn days all the way through the big kid years.
 All-in-one seats transform from rear-facing seats to forward-facing ones, then ultimately to booster seats.
 Some convert to both high-back and backless boosters, while other models end up only as high-back booster seats.
 Most all-in-one seats boast a lifespan of about seven to 10 years.

 All-in-One Car Seat Pros and Cons